Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 - The spell save DC of your Sorcerer spells increases by 1.
 - You have Advantage on the attack rolls of Sorcerer spells you cast.
-- You can use this feature twice, and you regain all expended uses of it when you finish a Long Rest.
+- You can use this feature twice, and you regain all expended uses of it when you finish a **:rest-long: Long Rest**.

 ### Level 2: Font Of Magic

 You can tap into the wellspring of magic within yourself.
 This wellspring is represented by Sorcery Points, which allow you to create a variety of magical effects.

 You have 2 Sorcery Points, and you gain more as you reach higher levels, as shown in the Sorcery Points column of the Sorcerer Features table.
 You can't have more Sorcery Points than the number shown in the table for your level.
-You regain all expended Sorcery Points when you finish a Long Rest.
+You regain all expended Sorcery Points when you finish a **:rest-long: Long Rest**.

 You can use your Sorcery Points to fuel the options below, along with other features, such as Metamagic, that use those points.